Migrational aspects Social inclusion Youth

 Project objectives

-Newcomers@Work aims at supporting young refugee/migrant NEETs (Not [engaged] in Education, Employment or Training) with their insertion into the labour market, while facing both the employers’ lack of awareness and the scarcity of integrated job opportunities.
+Newcomers@Work aimed at supporting young refugee/migrant NEETs — young people not in education, employment or training — in their integration into the labour market, while addressing both employers’ lack of awareness and the scarcity of integrated job opportunities.

 Target groups

-The key target groups of the project are:
+The key target groups of the project were:

-• Newly arrived migrants, refugees or asylum seekers aged between 18-25 years old who are not in education,employment or training (NEETs) and who have been living in the host country less than 5 years.
+• newly arrived migrants, refugees or asylum seekers aged between 18 and 25 who were not in education, employment or training and had been living in the host country for less than 5 years;

-• Employers who may offer employability opportunities to refugee/migrant young NEETs.
+• employers who could offer employability opportunities to young refugee/migrant NEETs.

 Resul